Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 View this post on Instagram

 And don’t worry if you don’t have an underwater camera.
-Adventure Bay Charters provide one for you as part of the experience so you can take selfies of you and your new bestie (and we don’t mean of the human kind!).
+Adventure Bay Charters provide one for you as part of the experience so you can take selfies of yourself and your new bestie (and we don’t mean of the human kind!).

 Adventure Bay Charters are also located at Port Lincoln Marina.